lighthouse-web3/external-docs/Meson-enhance-lighthouse-storage.md

 ### **Introduction**

-In an era defined by digital data, a reliable and enduring file storage solution is of paramount importance. **Lighthouse** emerges as a front-runner in this domain, offering a storage model designed for the long haul.
+In an era defined by digital data, a reliable and persistent file storage solution is paramount. **Lighthouse** emerges as a front-runner in this domain, offering a storage model designed for long-term storage.
 It uses the miner network and storage capacity of the filecoin network and IPFS content-addressing system.
-Lighthouse's reliance on IPFS ensures widespread file replications across a myriad of Filecoin miners, effectively bolstering data reliability and simplifying the nuances of sustainable, long-term and perpetual storage.
+Lighthouse's reliance on IPFS ensures tamper-proof and censorship-resistant file storage with persistent storage of Filecoin miners, effectively providing data reliability and simplifying the nuances of sustainable, long-term, and perpetual storage.

 However, every technology can benefit from a performance enhancement.
 Enter **Meson**, a cache layer that adds an extra boost to your content delivery from Lighthouse.
 In this tutorial, we'll walk you through integrating Meson with Lighthouse to optimize your content delivery.